 Microbial identification: the microbial culture technique is traditional and time-consuming and the chance of infection is also high in the case of culturing.
 In modern days, PCR is used in the identification of microbes.
 The bacteria’s unique DNA sequence is targeted for the identification of particular bacteria.
 It will give a result within 3 to 4 hours.

 Additionally, PCR is also applicable to the diagnosis of infectious diseases such as HIV or HPV.
 Again the method is the same as the identification of microbes.
 The unique DNA sequence of a particular virus is targeted for the identification.
 This will give a result within an hour.

 PCR is used in the identification of genetic carriers as well.
 The heterozygous condition of the disease can be easily identified using PCR amplification.

 DNA fingerprinting and genetic imprinting: the PCR is the first choice for DNA fingerprinting.
 For more detail on DNA fingerprinting read the article: DNA fingerprinting

-The PCR is one of the best technique for marker assistant selection.
-RFLP, AFP, RAPD, STS, VNTR and STR are some of the marker techniques based on the PCR.
+The PCR is one of the best techniques for marker assistant selection.
+RFLP, AFP, RAPD, STS, VNTR, and STR are some of the PCR based techniques.

 PCR is applicable in the prenatal diagnosis of inherited disease as well.